mistakia/league/docs/constitution.md

 **Participation.**

-3. The two (2) DIVISION WINNERS with the lowest All Play win percentage are admitted along with two (2) non-division winners with the highest Total Points For (PF).
+3. The team with the lowest All Play win percentage, among the two teams with the highest Head-to-Head record in that division, will be admitted along with two (2) at large teams with the highest Total Points For (PF) among teams who are not 1st or 2nd in their division.

 4. In the event that any Teams should be tied in respect of All Play win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.